 It's not necessary to apply for a particular vignette.
 Simply fill in the order form it's in English with details of your vehicle and you'll be sent the right one.
 (If you're unsure and want to check your vehicle's European emissions standard, use the RAC's website.)

 This is the ONLY way to apply if your vehicle is registered in the UK you can't get a sticker once you're in France.
 To fill in the form you'll need the following info:

 - Fuel and vehicle type

 - A digital copy of your vehicle registration document (to be uploaded)

 - Payment details (you can only pay by debit card)

-It can take up to 30 days from your application to receive the vignette by post – you can track its progress.
+The French environment ministry now says your vignette should arrive by post within 10 days of you applying, though to be safe it's best to allow more time you can track its progress.
 Unfortunately there's no express delivery option, so apply well before your holiday.
 If you leave it too late, you'll have no option but to avoid the restricted zones.

 Once your vignette arrives, attach it to the lower right-hand side (as seen from driver's seat) of your windscreen in such a way that it can be read by someone outside the car.
 View the official instructions for how to do this, or watch the video below (even if you don't speak French, you can see how it's done).